-~ General Surgical Risks HEMATOMA: Small collections of blood under the skin are usually allowed to absorb spontaneously.
-Larger hematomas may require aspiration, drainage, or even surgical removal to achieve the best result.
-INFLAMMATION AND INFECTION: A superficial infection may require antibiotic ointment.
+- HEMATOMA: Small collections of blood under the skin are usually allowed to absorb spontaneously.
+Larger hematomas may require aspiration, drainage, or even surgical removal to achieve the best result. - INFLAMMATION AND INFECTION: A superficial infection may require antibiotic ointment.
 Deeper infections are treated with antibiotics.
-Development of an abscess usually requires drainage. • WOUND SEPARATION OR DELAYED HEALING: Any incision, during the healing phase, may separate or heal unusually slow for a number of reasons.
+Development of an abscess usually requires drainage. - WOUND SEPARATION OR DELAYED HEALING: Any incision, during the healing phase, may separate or heal unusually slow for a number of reasons.
 These include inflammation, infection, wound tension, decreased circulation, smoking or excess external pressure.
-If delayed healing occurs, the final outcome is usually not significantly affected, but secondary revision of the scar may be indicated. • SENSITIVITY OR ALLERGY TO DRESSINGS OR TAPE: Occasionally, allergic or sensitivity reactions may occur from soaps, ointments, tape or sutures used during on after surgery.
+If delayed healing occurs, the final outcome is usually not significantly affected, but secondary revision of the scar may be indicated. - SENSITIVITY OR ALLERGY TO DRESSINGS OR TAPE: Occasionally, allergic or sensitivity reactions may occur from soaps, ointments, tape or sutures used during or after surgery.
 Such problems are unusual and are usually mild and easily treated.
-In extremely rare circumstances, allergic reactions can be severe and require aggressive treatment or even hospitalization. • THICK, WIDE, OR DEPRESSED SCARS: Abnormal scars may occur even though we have used the most modern plastic surgery techniques.
+In extremely rare circumstances, allergic reactions can be severe and require aggressive treatment or even hospitalization. - we have used the most modern plastic surgery techniques.
 Injection of steroids into the scars, placement of silicone sheeting onto the scars, or further surgery to correct the scars is occasionally necessary.
 Some areas on the body scar more than others, and some people scar more than others do.
-Your own history of scarring should give you some indication of what you can expect. • INJURY TO DEEPER STRUCTURES: Blood vessels, nerves and muscles may be injured during surgery.
-The incidence of such injuries is rare.
-POOR RESULTS: Asymmetry, unhappiness with the result, poor healing, etc. may occur.
+Your own history of scarring should give you some indication of what you can expect. - INJURY TO DEEPER STRUCTURES: Blood vessels, nerves and muscles may be injured during surgery.
+The incidence of such injuries is rare. - POOR RESULTS: Asymmetry, unhappiness with the result, poor healing, etc. may occur.
 Minimal differences are usually acceptable.
 Larger differences frequently require revision.